-In fact, Kästner's discussion of the law of continuity in his section 183 resembles, to some extent, Cauchy's definition of continuity based on infinitesimals given in Section 2.3 above (though of course Kästner's viewpoint is geometric rather than analytic):
+In fact, Kästner's discussion of the law of continuity in his section 183 resembles, to some extent, Cauchy's definition of continuity based on infinitesimals given in Section 2.3 above (though of course Kästner's viewpoint was geometric rather than analytic):

 On the Law of Continuity.
 183. In the investigation which we now present, it is assumed that the speed of a body does not change instantaneously, but rather by infinitely small gradations.
 Just the same can be said of the direction.
-If one views the matter from that perspective, then a body which is being reflected does not change its direction instantaneously to the opposite direction: its speed becomes smaller and smaller in the previous direction, finally vanishes, and then transforms into a velocity having the opposite direction.
+If one views the matter from that perspective, then a body which is being reflected does not change its direction instantaneously to the opposite direction: its speed becomes smaller and smaller in the previous direction.
 This is the Law of Continuity (applied to these matters).
-To wit, by the latter law one claims that generally, no change happens suddenly, but that every change always moves through infinitely small gradations (of which already the movement of a point along a curve is an example; [cf. Kästner's Geom.
+To wit, by the latter law one claims that generally, no change happens suddenly, but that every change always moves through infinitely small gradations (of which already the movement of a point along a curve is an example; [cf. Kästner's] Geom.
 6. Erkl.
-Anm.). ([Kästner 1766, p.
-350, § 183]; emphasis on "law of continuity" on the original; emphasis on "every change, etc." added)
+Anm.).
+(Kästner 1766, 350, § 183;19 emphasis on 'law of continuity' on the original; emphasis on 'every change, etc.' added.)